-This guide is for beginner Baldur’s Gate 3 players and will explain mechanics, combat, stealth, and more in our 10 Tips I Wish I Knew First!
+This guide is for every gamer starting Baldur’s Gate 3 and explains mechanics, combat, and more in our 10 Best Beginner Tips and Tricks list!

-Baldur’s Gate 3 can be confusing for beginners and players that aren’t familiar with the Dungeons and Dragons 5th edition tabletop game, and there are many things I wish I knew before I started my first playthrough, so I want to share those tips with you.
-Let’s take a look.
+Baldur’s Gate 3 can be confusing for beginners and players who aren’t familiar with the Dungeons and Dragons 5th edition tabletop game.
+There are many things I wish I knew first playing Baldur’s Gate 3, and we share those beginner guide with you:

 Related Video: